 Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the advisory committee to correct deficiencies in the student's academic preparation.
 No changes can be made to the degree plan once the student's Request for Final Examination or Request for Final Examination Exemption is approved by the Graduate and Professional School.

 Credit Requirement

-A minimum of 32 semester credit hours of approved courses and research is required for the thesis option Master of Science degree.
+A minimum of 30 semester credit hours is required for the Master of Science degree.